At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 - Select the permissions to grant to the agency:

 Allow the agency to...
 Capability granted.
 The agency can...
 Change Advanced Privacy configuration Allow the agency to change ad network's Advanced Privacy data sharing setting.
 Access Protect360 dashboard & raw data

 - The agency can access your Protect360 dashboard.

-	Allow access to your retention and cohort reports Retention/cohort data created by the users brought by the agency only.
-Allow access to aggregate organic data.
-Allow access to raw-data reports.
+Access retention and cohort reports Retention/cohort data created by the users brought by the agency only.
+Access aggregate organic data Access raw-data reports

 Permit the agency to setup in-app event postbacks mapping to itself on the integration tab.

 - Events Sharing Permissions:

 - This partner only: send only events from the agency's own brought traffic to the app.

 - All media sources, including organic: send events from all sources of your traffic, including other media sources, agencies, and organic users.